(626) 765-6656

 Applications must be filled out thoroughly and submitted with all supporting documentation to be considered for review.
 An incomplete application will be returned and will only delay the process.
 The entire process for an application to be reviewed and approved can take up to 7-10 business days.
 Please see the EFA policy for a more detailed description of our Emergency Financial Application process.

-If you need any assistance or have any questions in completing the application, please contact Omar Torres at 626.765.6656 or omar@hemosocal.org
+If you need any assistance or have any questions in completing the application, please contact us at 626.765.6656 or info@hemosocal.org

 The Emergency Financial Assistance (EFA) application is available in four languages – English, Spanish, Chinese and Korean: